sql/type_api.py

 if TypeDecorator.Comparator in self.impl.comparator_factory.__mro__: # type: ignore # noqa: E501

-return self.impl.comparator_factory
+return self.impl_instance.comparator_factory

 else: